 John Vihstadt has been actively engaged in neighborhood, community, and public school activities since moving to Arlington more than 30 years ago.
-He was elected to the Arlington County Board in April 2014 in a special election to complete the unexpired term of Chris Zimmerman.
+He was elected to the Arlington County Board in an April 2014 special election and was reelected in November 2014 to serve a full four-year term.

-Mr. Vihstadt is a former member of Arlington County’s Planning Commission, Housing Commission, and Advisory Commission on Aging.
-He served as President of the Yorktown High School PTA and as Secretary and Vice Chair of the Arlington County Council of PTAs; the Arlington School Board recognized him for his years of service by bestowing its Honored Citizen award in 2008.
-Mr. Vihstadt served as a Board member of Community Residences, Inc., which administers group homes for the developmentally disabled and mentally ill.
+He is a former member of Arlington County’s Planning Commission, Housing Commission, and Advisory Commission on Aging.
+He served as President of the Yorktown High School PTA and as an officer of the Arlington County Council of PTAs; the Arlington School Board bestowed its Honored Citizen award in 2008.
+Mr. Vihstadt served as a Board member of Community Residences, Inc., for the developmentally disabled and mentally ill.
 He is a former board member of the Arlington Committee of 100 and the Arlington Historical Society.

-In 2012, he was asked to chair the County’s new Task Force on Urban Agriculture, where he worked as a consensus-building leader on topics ranging from expansion of community gardens to nutrition education, county-wide composting and related green and sustainable initiatives.
+In 2012, he chaired the County’s Task Force on Urban Agriculture, where he worked as a consensus-building leader on topics ranging from backyard hens to the expansion of community gardens to nutrition education, county-wide composting and related green and sustainable initiatives.

-He is a longtime delegate to the Arlington Civic Federation — from Tara-Leeway Heights — and was elected chair of the Executive Committee in June 2013.
-He resigned after announcing his candidacy for the County Board in December 2013.
+He was a longtime delegate to the Arlington Civic Federation — from Tara-Leeway Heights — and served on its Executive Committee.

 Mr. Vihstadt received his B.A. degree and J.D. degree from the University of Nebraska.
 He is a member of the American, District of Columbia, Nebraska and Iowa Bar Associations.

-He has lived with his wife and two sons in the Tara-Leeway Heights neighborhood since 1989.
-His daily commute includes a combination of carpooling, Metrorail, Metrobus or ART Bus, and walking.
+After first living on Columbia Pike, he has lived with his wife and two sons in the Tara-Leeway Heights neighborhood since 1989.
+He commutes by bus and Metrorail.

 Vihstadt Applauds Arlington Board Chair Fisette’s Move to Nix Streetcar – November 18, 2014